sdsc/sdsc-summer-institute-2025/0_Preparation/README.md

 <hr>

  ## Computer Requirements: <a name="computer-req"></a>
-* Laptop Required: The HPC and Data Science Summer Institute is designed as hand-on program and does require that you bring a laptop with administrative privileges and wireless connectivity.
+* Laptop Required: The HPC and Data Science Summer Institute is designed as a hands-on program and does require that you bring a laptop with administrative privileges and wireless connectivity.
 * WiFi will be available throughout the SDSC building
 * Remember your charger.
 There will be extension cords throughout the room for charging devices.